Dogs & Puppy Experience

 Since then, I have also trained Esther and Harriet through to the highest obedience tests.
 These two shelties along with Banjo, are now retired from competition and enjoy a romp in the park and a sleep in the sun.

 After a 16 year break, I have resumed agility with my two youngest shelties, Jemima and Dorothy.
 As you can imagine, this sport is quite different from years ago and now requires a very fit handler, both physically and mentally.
 It is a lot of fun keeping up with my dogs racing around a course.
 Unfortunately, my fitness levels no longer match those of my dogs.
 So a search was made for an alternative Dog Sport that suited me and the dogs.
 I found Rally.
 Perfect for keeping up the mental agility, fun for both me and the dogs, and plenty of opportunities to attend competitions - perfect!!

 I have been involved in local dog obedience and agility clubs for many years, serving on committees and providing training expertise.

 Understanding Puppy Behaviour

 Prior to starting my own puppy training school, I worked as a dog trainer on a part-time basis for a professional dog trainer/behaviourist.
-After training over 120 dogs of which 95% were puppies, I have come to realise the merit in specialising in puppies and their families.
+After training many dogs of which 95% were puppies, I had come to realise the merit in specialising in puppies and their families.
 If you train your puppy right from the start, and continue the training in the home, you will have a well-balanced dog who will be a joy to share your lives.